-Rust is the bane of old car ownership in temperate climates and has killed countless cars over the years through negligence and poor storage.
-Sure, all you guys in California can leave your cars out on your driveways without any bother, but in rainy climates like the UK, cars can easily rot and crumble into nothingness.
+Rust - particularly in temperate climates - is a car killer.
+It’s all well and good if you live in California and can leave cars out on your driveway without a care in the world, but in an often rainy place like the UK, cars can easily rot and crumble away.

 This is due to the oxidisation of metal when water is left to sit and fester in whichever crevice it can find.
 And considering that wheel arches and sills are the first point of contact for water being flicked up from the road surface, they are normally the first casualties.